 Learners on Independent Living Skills programmes

 Learners in this group are likely to interact with relatively high numbers of teaching and support staff, and the nature of the cohort and of their learning means that distancing is unlikely to be an option.
-Colleges should operate contact groups for ILS learners and should avoid them mixing with learners from other cohorts at this time.
+At this time, colleges should plan to operate contact groups for ILS learners and should avoid them mixing with learners from other cohorts.
 Colleges should consider undertaking individual risk assessments for learners to identify their specific health and safety risks and needs, and should liaise with parents and carers to help them decide whether learners with complex health needs should return to college at this time.
 Separate guidance is available for vulnerable and disadvantaged learners, (which although is for a different age group), provides information on managing social distancing and PPE in the context of people with additional needs.

-For traineeship learners who are fully centre-based, providers can operate a contact group model as set out in (a) above.
+For traineeship learners who are fully centre-based, providers can operate as set out in (a) above.

-Under no circumstances should a learner, or an employer, feel under any pressure to commence a work placement if they have health, safety or well-being concerns.
-As part of the regular progress review that the provider will hold with each learner, the provider should check the learner’s understanding of safe working practices, and where possible the work placement provider should be involved in the review.
+Where learners are undertaking work placements, as part of the regular progress review that the provider will hold with each learner, the provider should check the learner’s understanding of safe working practices, and where possible the work placement provider should be involved in the review.